 At the Baccalaureate level, it is expected that students are communicating their progress and goals to their parents directly.
 If families have concerns, they are encouraged to contact the Dean of the School that houses the student’s Bachelor degree program.

 In accordance with the Family Rights and Privacy Act (FERPA) of 1974, it is the policy of Landmark College to provide students with the right to limit the dissemination of their educational records.
 If a student has not signed a FERPA release, Landmark College cannot release any educational records for the student.
 Contact firstname.lastname@example.org if you are unsure about FERPA status.

-Landmark College provides a variety of support services.
-The overarching idea is to help students work with their strengths and challenges to become more aware of themselves as learners.
+Landmark College provides a variety of support services to help students work with their strengths and challenges to become more aware of themselves as learners.
 Academic Advisors serve as guides through the Landmark College program, working with students to coordinate non-academic and academic resources to meet their goals.
 Advisors can help students develop a success plan that includes accessing specific resources to meet their goals.
 Progress throughout the semester is monitored using the campus communication tool “Student Central”.
 Members of the support network can post notes and recommendations that students and advisors can access to guide progress throughout the semester.